GxP Quality Management Software: A Single Validated Platform for GMP, GCP, GLP, GDP, and GPvP Quality and Training Records

 Electronic Signatures with Part 11 Compliance

-21 CFR Part 11 requires that electronic signatures be unique to one individual, not reused or reassigned to another individual, and bound to their respective electronic records so that the signatures cannot be excised, copied, or otherwise transferred to falsify a record. eLeaP’s electronic signatures are bound to the specific record being signed through a cryptographic linkage that makes any subsequent modification to the signed record detectable.
+21 CFR Part 11 requires that electronic signatures be unique to one individual, not reused or reassigned to another individual, and bound to their respective electronic records so that the signatures cannot be excised, copied, or otherwise transferred to falsify a record. eLeaP’s electronic signatures are securely and permanently bound to their respective electronic records within the database architecture, ensuring that any subsequent modification to the signed record is automatically flagged and tracked by the audit trail.
 Each signature requires the signer’s unique identification code and a confirmation password at the time of signing — the two identification components required by Part 11.
 The signature record captures the signer’s identity, the date and time, and the meaning of the signature as defined in the workflow configuration.

 System Change Control Procedures

-Maintaining a validated state requires that changes to the GxP quality management software — configuration changes, workflow changes, user role changes, and platform updates from eLeaP — are assessed for impact on the validated state and are implemented through a documented change control process. eLeaP provides advanced notification of platform updates with change assessment documentation that supports the customer’s impact evaluation.
-The customer’s change control procedure for system changes requires documenting the change, assessing its impact on the validated state, executing any required regression testing, updating the validation documentation, and obtaining quality unit approval before the change is effective in the GxP environment. eLeaP’s system change notification documentation is designed to support each step of the customer’s change control evaluation.
+Maintaining a validated state requires that changes to the GxP quality management software — configuration changes, workflow changes, user role changes, and platform updates from eLeaP — are assessed for impact on the validated state and implemented through a documented change control process. eLeaP provides advance notification of platform updates with change assessment documentation that supports the customer’s impact evaluation.
+The customer’s change control procedure for system changes requires documenting the change, assessing its impact on the validated state, executing any required regression testing, updating the validation documentation, and obtaining quality unit approval before the change is effective in the GxP environment.

 GxP Training Management: The Requirement Across Every Good Practice Framework

 Training is a regulatory requirement under every GxP framework, not a best practice.
-GMP training is required by 21 CFR Part 211.68.
-GCP training is required by ICH E6(R3) Section 4.1.
-GLP training is required by 21 CFR Part 58.29.
-GDP training is required by the EU GDP Guidelines Section 3.2.
-GPvP training is required by the EU GVP Module I. Each framework requires not only that training occur but that training records be maintained and available for inspection or audit.
+GMP training is required by 21 CFR Part 211.25 for pharmaceutical manufacturing personnel.
+GCP training is required by ICH E6(R3) Annex 1, Section 2.1, which mandates that investigators and trial staff be qualified by education, training, and experience to perform their respective tasks.
+GLP training is required by 21 CFR Part 58.29, which mandates that all personnel involved in the conduct of a study have the education, training, and experience to perform their assigned functions.
+GDP training is required by EU GDP Guidelines Section 2.4.
+GPvP training is required under the EU GVP Module I requirements for pharmacovigilance system staffing.
+Each framework requires not only that training occur but that training records be maintained and available for inspection or audit.

-The training management challenge in a multi-GxP organisation is that each framework imposes training requirements specific to the activities it governs.
+The training management challenge in a multi-GxP organization is that each framework imposes training requirements specific to the activities it governs.
 A GMP production operator’s training matrix covers GMP SOPs, validated processes, and GMP regulatory qualification.
 A GCP clinical research associate’s training matrix covers ICH E6(R3), protocol-specific training, and therapeutic area qualifications.
 A GLP study director’s training matrix covers OECD GLP principles, study plan review procedures, and study conduct qualifications.
-Maintaining these separate training profiles in a system that is also managing the quality records those procedures govern requires either a single integrated QMS and LMS or a separately validated LMS connected to the QMS through a data interface that introduces additional validation complexity.
+Maintaining these separate training profiles in a system that is also managing the quality records those procedures govern requires either a single integrated QMS and LMS or a separately validated LMS connected to the QMS through a data interface that introduces additional validation complexity and additional validation scope.

-eLeaP is the only platform that manages both GxP quality records and GxP training records in a single validated system.
+eLeaP manages both GxP quality records and GxP training records in a single validated system.
 The QMS and LMS share the same platform, the same database, the same audit trail, and the same Part 11 compliance architecture.
-A GxP inspector who wants to see a specific employee’s training records alongside the quality records for the activities that employee performed views both in the same system, from the same query, with the same audit trail coverage.
-There is no reconciliation between systems, no API dependency, and no separate validation scope for the training system.
+A GxP inspector who wants to see a specific employee’s training records alongside the quality records for the activities that employee performed views both within the same integrated platform under a unified audit trail architecture — without cross-system reconciliation, API dependency, or separate validation scope for the training system.

 When a GxP procedure is revised — whether it is a GMP SOP, a GCP protocol, a GLP study plan procedure, or a GDP distribution procedure — eLeaP automatically identifies every role assigned to that procedure in the training matrix and creates retraining assignments for every person in those roles.
 The training assignment carries the procedure version number.
 Completion records link to the specific version.
-A GxP inspector asking whether personnel were trained on the version of a procedure in effect on a specific date receives a single-query response from the system without manual reconciliation across separate records.
+A GxP inspector asking whether personnel were trained on the version of a procedure in effect on a specific date receives an immediate, reconciled view directly from the system without manual assembly across separate software solutions.

 Evaluating GxP Quality Management Software: Five Questions That Establish Fitness for Purpose